KonstantinosPetrakis/Openbook/frontend/README.md

 # TODO

--   Create a `Post` component
+-   Update the `Post` component to:

+    -   Allow the user to like a post.
+    -   Allow the user to comment on a post.
+    -   Allow the user to see all comments on a post via `Loader`.

--   Put a combination of the `Loader` and `Post` component in the `Profile` component.
+-   Put a combination of the `Loader` and `Post` component in the `Profile` view.
--   Put a combination of the `Loader` and `Post` component in the `Home` component.
+-   Put a combination of the `Loader` and `Post` component in the `Home` view.

 -   Update `NotificationList` component to display all notifications regarding `Post`.

 -   Create the `Chat` View
--   Write the WebSockets code to update the chat in real time.
+-   Update the `Menu` component to show unread message count.